Large language model: Byte-pair encoding

-Problems

-A token vocabulary based on the frequencies extracted from mainly English corpora uses as few tokens as possible for an average English word.
-However, an average word in another language encoded by such an English-optimized tokenizer is split into a suboptimal amount of tokens.
-GPT-2 tokenizer can use up to 15 times more tokens per word for some languages, for example for the Shan language from Myanmar.
-Even more widespread languages such as Portuguese and German have "a premium of 50%" compared to English.

 Dataset cleaning

 In the context of training LLMs, datasets are typically cleaned by removing low-quality, duplicated, or toxic data.
 Cleaned datasets can increase training efficiency and lead to improved downstream performance.
 A trained LLM can be used to clean datasets for training a further LLM.

 With the increasing proportion of LLM-generated content on the web, data cleaning in the future may include filtering out such content.
 LLM-generated content can pose a problem if the content is similar to human text (making filtering difficult) but of lower quality (degrading performance of models trained on it).

 Synthetic data

 Training of largest language models might need more linguistic data than naturally available, or that the naturally occurring data is of insufficient quality.
 In these cases, synthetic data might be used.
-Microsoft's Phi series of LLMs is trained on textbook-like data generated by another LLM.

 Training

 An LLM is a type of foundation model (large X model) trained on language.
 LLMs can be trained in different ways.
 In particular, GPT models are first pretrained to predict the next word on a large amount of data, before being fine-tuned.